 “Thanks again for the product.
 I was up reading it last night, and I got to admit, this is VERY IMPRESSIVE!
 I haven’t put pen to paper yet or started working in the Excel worksheets, but I am blown away at all that you did.
 Thank you for putting this together.” – W.V., California

 TSP Timing is very unique.
 Unlike other Thrift Savings Plan investing advisory services you won’t need to shell out money every month/quarter/year for an endless subscription.
-Instead, with just a small one-time purchase you will receive all the information you need in a single email with a spreadsheet (Microsoft Excel Workbook) and instruction manual to set your TSP on auto-pilot for the rest of your career and retirement years.
+Instead, with just a one-time purchase of $119 you will receive all the information you need in a single email with a spreadsheet (Microsoft Excel Workbook) and instruction manual to set your TSP on auto-pilot for the rest of your career and retirement years.
 As part of the purchase, for 12 months you’ll get an updated spreadsheet and a month-end “report card” on how the system did that month and other information.
 After 12 months you can either continue to update the spreadsheet yourself, or if you’d like to extend the monthly update service you can do so every 12 months for just $59.
 TSP Timing is a “mechanical” system with a set of rules that pre-determines all future IFTs.
 So there’s no thought involved, other than the rules/IFTs do change over time as the data available grows, so in this way it is a continually evolving “living” system.
 Just enter the scheduled IFTs and then ignore the news, sleep better, and enjoy the life you dream of instead of worrying about the next stock market collapse.